tkejzlar/statistic_calcs/README.md

   # @sample_size=25
 ```

 #### Important.
-If you know the total population size, adding will correct the values.
+If you know the total population size, adding will correct the values

 `population_size: 900`

 #### Unknown population standard deviation